dbohdan/initool/README.md

 If the filename is `-`, initool reads standard input.
 For the commands `get`, `set`, `replace`, and `delete`, it then prints to standard output the file's contents with the desired change.
 For `exists`, it reports whether the section or the property exists through its exit status.

+**Initool never modifies the input file.**
+(One exception is if you redirect initool's output to the same file as input, which results in an empty file like with other programs.)

 An INI file consists of properties (`key=value` lines) and sections (designated with a `[section name]` header line).
 A property can be at the "top level" of the file (before any section headers) or in a section (after a section header).
 To do something with a property, you must give initool the correct section name.
 Section names and keys are [case-sensitive](#case-sensitivity) by default, as is text for the command `replace`.
-The global option `-i` or `--ignore-case` makes commands not distinguish between lower-case and upper-case [ASCII](https://en.wikipedia.org/wiki/ASCII) letters "A" through "Z" in section names and keys.
+The global option `-i` or `--ignore-case` makes commands not distinguish between lower-case and upper-case [ASCII](https://en.wikipedia.org/wiki/ASCII) letters "A" through "Z" in section names, keys, and text.

 Do not include the square brackets in the section argument.